 The Real Estate Foundation's operating revenues are comprised of restricted-expendable contributions, support from the University, transfers from related organizations, lease revenue, rental income and other miscellaneous operating activity.
+Operating revenues totaled \$1,058,484 for the fiscal year ended June 30, 2023, a decrease of \$960,995, or 48%, as compared to fiscal year 2022.
+The decrease in operating revenues from the previous year is primarily attributed to the prior year's revenues being higher due to an unanticipated other revenue stream from assisting the FSU BOT and City of Tallahassee to negotiate a series of easements that netted an additional \$725,000 in that prior fiscal year.

-Operating revenues totaled \$2,019,479 for the fiscal year ended June 30, 2022, an increase of \$588,830, or 41%, as compared to fiscal year 2021.
+Total operating revenues were \$2,019,479 for the fiscal year ended June 30, 2022, an increase of \$588,830, or 41%, as compared to fiscal year 2021.
 The increase in operating revenues from the previous year is mostly attributed to a contribution of real estate, lease revenue from Boosters, and other revenue from assisting the FSU BOT and City of Tallahassee to negotiate a series of easements, which represents \$1,680,104, or 83%.

-Total operating revenues were \$1,430,649 for the fiscal year ended June 30, 2021, an increase of \$700,864, or 96%, as compared to fiscal year 2020.
-The increase in operating revenues from the year prior is mostly attributed to contributions of real estate which represents \$1,080,000, or 75%.